CANTENDI SA PASCHIXEDDA: Traditional Sardinian Christmas Carols

 Songs:

-- Duos isposos: The song 'Duos isposos a s'iscurigada chilcant in Betlem alloggiu invanu' (Two newlyweds at dusk seek lodging in Bethlehem in vain), recounts the vicissitudes of Mary and Joseph in search of lodging in the small village of Judea.
+- Duos isposos: The song “Duos isposos a s'iscurigada chilcant in Betlem alloggiu invanu” (two spouses at dusk search in vain for lodging in Bethlehem) recounts the adventures of Mary and Joseph as they search for lodging in the small Judean village.

-- Naschid'est: Naschid'est in sa cabanna (also known simply as Naschid'est) is part of the choral music repertoire of Christmas carols, but also of the solo repertoire.
-The text speaks of the birth of Jesus, describing the scene as if it were a nativity scene.
-The shining angels sing and the shepherds hurry towards the hut to participate in the event.
+- Hide away: "Naschid'est in sa cabanna" (also known simply as "Naschid'est") is part of the choral repertoire of Christmas carols, but also of the solo repertoire.
+The lyrics speak of the birth of Jesus, describing the scene as if it were a nativity scene.
+The shining angels sing, and the shepherds hurry to the hut to take part in the event.

 Bibliography:

-A s'andira' is a sort of Sardinian 'songbook' with lyrics, scores and introductory cards of a selection of the best-known songs in the Sardinian repertoire, accompanied by a music CD with the songs and their backing tracks.
-The idea for this work stems from the ever-increasing demand for teaching aids from teachers who love Sardinian music and want to pass it on to their pupils.
+"A s'andira" is a sort of Sardinian songbook with lyrics, scores, and introductory notes for a selection of the most popular Sardinian songs.
+It also includes a CD with the songs and their accompanying backing tracks.
+The idea for this project arose from the ever-growing demand for teaching aids from teachers who love Sardinian music and want to share it with their students.

-Gosos : popular religious poetry of central-northern Sardinia / edited by Raimondo Turtas and Giancarlo Zichi ; edited by Salvatore Tola. - Cagliari : Edizioni Della Torre, 2004.
+Gosos: Popular Religious Poetry of Central-Northern Sardinia / Edited by Raimondo Turtas and Giancarlo Zichi; edited by Salvatore Tola. – Cagliari: Edizioni Della Torre, 2004.

-Is Goccius : research on Sardinian popular poetry and religious traditions / edited by Pino Caboni. - Cagliari : E. Gasperini, 1980.
+Is Goccius: Research on Sardinian Popular Poetry and Religious Traditions / edited by Pino Caboni. – Cagliari: E. Gasperini, 1980.

 “Is goccius are popular religious poems, inherent, that is, in the nature of man, with a broad religious background: manifestations of theological intentions expressed in various uncodified anthropological stratifications and according to an almost infinite range of linguistic-ritual mediations.”
 Pino Caboni.